tomcam/appscripting/docs/spreadsheet-sidebar1.md

 # Google Apps Script Tutorial: Creating Time Tracker, a Spreadsheet sidebar app

+Google Apps Script is a big subject with a long history and very few complete tutorials.
+I had a deceptively simple question that ended up as this article: what does a minimum, typical Google Apps Script program look like and what are current best practices?
+All the existing tutorials I know about leave a huge amount unsaid, and work best if you already know Apps Script.

 Most Apps Script programs start with some kind of user input.
 That normally requires a custom form.
-Custom forms use HTML and are translated into Javascript objects in Google Apps.
-This one will appear as a sidebar on a spreadsheet.
+Custom forms use HTML and are translated into Javascript objects in Google Apps, and they function very differently from the branded Google Forms.
+This app will appear as a sidebar on a spreadsheet.
 It gets built automatically by the built-in 'onOpen()' function, whch is triggered when the spreadsheet is first loaded.
+When you choose it from the menu, the sidebar itself is created and displayed.

-This tutorial shows you step by step how to create this simple activity tracker:
+This tutorial shows you step by step how to create the simple activity tracker shown below, which lets you jot down something you did, then timestamps it and appends both items to the end of a spreadsheet.

 ![The finished product: a spreadsheet app running in a sidebar](./assets/img/sidebar-activity-logged.png)